-6.4 Storage
+6.5 Storage

 Dry-pack shelf life is according to JEDEC standard J-STD-033 with 12 months at < 40°C and < 90% relative humidity (RH).
-After the 12-month period, baking is recommended prior to reflow on customer boards.
+After the 12-month period, we recommend checking the packaging condition and the humidity indicator card (HIC) status.
+If required, perform baking prior to reflow.